 Beijing seals off more residential areas, reports 12 cases

-TAIPEI, Taiwan (AP) — Beijing officials said Sunday they sealed off several residential communities in the city’s northern district after two cases of COVID-19 were found.
+TAIPEI, Taiwan (AP) — Beijing officials said Sunday they had sealed off several residential communities north of the city center after two cases of COVID-19 were found.

+The Chinese capital is on high-alert as it prepares to host the Winter Olympics opening Friday.

+Another 34 cases were confirmed among athletes and others who have come for the Games, the organizing committee said.
+In all 211 people have tested positive among more than 8,000 who had arrived by the end of Saturday.
+They include a Swedish cross-country skier and a snowboarder from Slovenia.

+Everyone coming for the Olympics is being isolated from the general public for the duration of their stay in China to try to prevent cross-infection.

-Residents in the Anzhenli neighborhood in Chaoyang district were sealed off on Saturday, and will not be allowed to leave their compound.
+Residents in the Anzhenli neighborhood in Beijing’s Chaoyang district were locked down on Saturday, and will not be allowed to leave their compound.

-Beijing is on high alert as it prepares to host the Olympic Games opening on Friday.

-While the cases are low compared to other countries in the region, China has double down on its “zero-tolerance” policy, which includes breaking the chain of transmission as soon as it is found.

 The city is also setting up 19 points in the area to test residents every day until Friday, officials said at a briefing on the pandemic, according to state-backed Beijing News.